Windows Vista Forums

 4. Right click on the Desktop and click on View and Classic Icons.
 (See screenshot below)

-NOTE: Since URL shortcuts only use small favicons icons, this will let you see the favicon instead of the default IE7 E icon.
+NOTE: Since URL shortcuts only use small favicons icons, this will let you see the favicon instead of the default Internet Explorer E icon.
 A workaround for just changing to smaller icons is to increase your DPI size to 120, if you do not mind everything else be a bit larger as well.

 OPTION TWO: